adrienpoly/stimulus-conductor/readme.md

 $ npm i stimulus-conductor
 ```

-### Convetions
+### Conventions

-There is a single convetion to remember to use this package:
+There is a single convention to remember to use this package:

 >**Parent conductor is the plural of the children items name**
 >